Indiana University School of Medicine

 The Arnhold Institute for Global Health at Icahn School of Medicine at Mount Sinai provides East Africa and Global IeDEA with leadership in Pediatric and Adolescent HIV Research.
 This group coordinates the development and conduct of pediatric and adolescent research projects, with a focus on evaluating and improving long-term outcomes of pediatric HIV and maintaining a cohort of adolescents living with HIV.

 University of California, San Francisco (UCSF)

-Site Principal Investigators: Jeffrey Martin (Uganda) and Craig Cohen (Kenya)
+Site Principal Investigator: Jeffrey Martin (Uganda) and Craig Cohen (Kenya)

-Kantor’s area of expertise for IeDEA focuses on sample collection, handling and testing and data analysis of HIV drug resistance in the Adolescent Care Cascade.
-His lab is located in the Miriam Hospital and also serves as a back-up lab for viral load testing.
+Brown University/Miriam Hospital will provide laboratory expertise for IeDEA in the areas of sample collection, handling and testing and data analysis of HIV drug resistance in the Adolescent Care Cascade.